sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

   which default to 32-bit, even though they can build 64-bit binaries.
   It adds the compiler flag
   -m64 when compiling programs.
-The SAGE64 variable is mainly of use is on OS X (pre 10.6), Solaris and OpenSolaris, though it will add the -m64 on any operating system.
+The SAGE64 variable is mainly of use on OS X (pre 10.6), Solaris and OpenSolaris, though it will add the -m64 on any operating system.
 If you are running version 10.6 of OS X on a 64-bit machine, then Sage will automatically build a 64-bit binary, so this variable does not need setting.